schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/faq.md

     Make sure you reloaded the webinterface after the firmware update.
 This can be achieved, depending on your browser, by pressing either ++f5++, ++ctrl+f5++ or just by clicking on the reload button.

-??? question "After a firmware update OpenDTU does not get a proper IP via DHCP"
+??? question "After a firmware update OpenDTU-OnBattery does not get a proper IP via DHCP"

     In some cases it is required to perform a power cycle to get it working again.